Space flight simulation game: Realistic simulation

 Kerbal Space Program can be considered a space simulator, even though it portrays an imaginary universe with tweaked physics, masses and distances to enhance gameplay.
 Nevertheless, the physics and rocket design principles are much more realistic than in the space combat or trading subgenres.
-Mods for the game such as Real Solar System, Realism Overhaul and Kerbalism can be installed to add more realism to the game by replacing the standard in-game solar system with a 1:1 replica of the real Solar System as well as adding more realistic rocket engines, radiation, life support and other elements to make the game more realistic.
+Mods for the game such as Real Solar System, Realism Overhaul, Principia, FAR and Kerbalism can be installed to add more realism to the game as well as adding more realistic rocket engines, radiation, life support and other elements to make the game more realistic.
+Whilst the original graphics remain dated, several user-made mods have dramatically increased fidelity of the visuals.
+Some examples include, Scatterer, Firefly, Environmental Visual Enhancements, Waterfall, and Parallax Continued.

 The game Lunar Flight (2012) simulates flying around the lunar surface in a craft resembling the Apollo Lunar Module, while Perilune (2019) is an example of a lunar landing simulation with realistic physics designed for Android mobile devices.

 The game/program SpaceEngine includes a realistic space flight simulator within its full scale representation of the universe (including both real and procedurally generated astronomical objects), utilizing realistic orbital mechanics and an atmospheric model for certain flyable shuttles.
 It also includes interstellar travel using the hypothetical Alcubierre drive, but this is implemented in a realistic method to complement the more realistic elements of the game.